 How Do You Get Started?

-My mentor Connie Ragen Green has been making amazing information products for years.
+Connie Ragen Green has been making amazing information products for years.
 A teacher at heart, Connie offers many courses that help people like you and me communicate successfully online.
 Her course on creating info products was so helpful to me that I want to share it with others.
+If you’re interested in creating your own digital information products, I recommend checking out her course.

 Get your message out and let your voice be heard.
 You have everything you need to grow your own business by sharing your knowledge and helping others.